Andreas Katzourakis

 Andreas Katzourakis is a Greek professional boxer.
+He is a former WBA Continental North American light middleweight champion.

 Amateur career

-Katzourakis began competing in kickboxing at the age of 5 at the direction of his father, a former kickboxer.
+Katzourakis began competing in kickboxing at the age of five at the direction of his father, a former kickboxer.
 After competing in hundreds of amateur bouts in kickboxing and point fighting at both the national and international level, Andreas turned full athletic attention to boxing at 15.
 Katzourakis had a brief career as an amateur boxer in Greece.
-As an amateur, he won 4 Greek National Championships and finished with a combined record of 21–0 with 16 forced stoppages within his home country.
+As an amateur, he won four Greek National Championships and finished with a combined record of 21–0 with 16 forced stoppages within his home country.

 Professional career

-Katzourakis made his professional debut in June 2018 at The Hangar in Costa Mesa, California, knocking out Chukwuka Willis in the first round of a scheduled four round bout.
-In only his fourth professional fight, Katzourakis took on former World Title challenger Walter Wright in Montebello, California.
-Katzourakis won this fight via unanimous decision, sweeping the scorecards over 6 rounds.
-In October 2022, Katzourakis took on veteran fighter Cameron Krael in Houston, Texas.
-Katzourakis won the fight via technical knockout after Krael's corner stopped the fight after 5 one-sided rounds.
+Katzourakis made his professional debut on 7 June 2018 at The Hangar in Costa Mesa, California, knocking out Chukwuka Willis in the first round of a scheduled four-round bout.
+In his fourth professional fight, Katzourakis took on former world title challenger Walter Wright at Quiet Cannon Country Club in Montebello, California on 26 April 2019.
+He won the six-round fight via unanimous decision.

-Katzourakis is currently being coached by Ronnie Shields in Houston, Texas.
+On 6 October 2022, Katzourakis took on veteran fighter Cameron Krael in Houston, Texas.
+Katzourakis won the fight via technical knockout after Krael's corner stopped the fight after five one-sided rounds.

+On 22 November 2024, he defeated WBA Continental North American super-welterweight champion Brandon Adams by split decision at Corey Studios at Corey Tower in Atlanta, Georgia, to win his first title as a professional.

+Katzourakis faced fellow unbeaten boxer Roberto Cruz Jr at Red Owl Boxing Arena in Houston, Texas, on 9 May 2025, winning via technical knockout in the seventh of their 10-round scheduled contest.

+After more than a year away from the competitive boxing ring, Katzourakis returned with a unanimous decision win over another previously undefeated fighter, Misael Rodríguez, at the Meta Apex in Enterprise, Nevada, on 10 May 2026.